Signal¶

 • Also used by Wire, Facebook Messenger, Silent Circle, Pond, XMPP via OMEMO, ChatSecure, ...

-Messanger Installations Estimated Users
+Messanger Installations Estimated Accounts

 WhatsApp 9.64 Billion 2 Billion [ref.]
+3.5 Billion [ref.]

 Facebook Messenger 5.89 Billion ?